Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Google has a range of tools that are great for optimizing your website.
 One of the most popular tools is Google PageSpeed Insights.

-After entering your website URL, it will analyze the speed of your website for both mobile and desktop mediums.
-Based on the results it will give a range of feedback and suggestions on how to fix/optimize further.
+After entering your website URL, this tool will analyze your website’s speed for both mobile and desktop mediums.
+Based on the results, it will give a range of feedback and suggestions on how to fix/optimize further.

-The speed your website loads may seem trivial to some, though it has significant effects.
-If a page takes longer than 3 seconds to load, over 25% of users will click away.
+While a website’s load speed may seem trivial to some, it has significant effects on your overall optimization.
+If a page takes longer than three seconds to load, over 25% of users will click away.
 Walmart.com also noted that with every second of increased age speed, they saw a 2% increase in conversion.

 40. Google Search Console

 Google Search Console is another free tool from Google.
-The search console provides a range of data, including what people are searching in Google to arrive at your site.
+The search console provides a range of data, including what terms users search before arriving at your site.

-This can help you identify what content is ranking well and whether your website is receiving the type of visitors you want.
+This can help you identify which content is ranking well and whether your website is receiving the type of visitors you want.

 It also shows you the links pointing to your site.
-Link building is an important aspect of SEO that improves ranking and allows content to be indexed in search results quicker.
+Link building is an important aspect of SEO that improves ranking and allows content to be indexed in search results more quickly.